-It has incorporated some of the suggestions made by homebuyers on the resolution plan submitted by it on April 28, 2021.
-One of them includes tower wise schedule of delivery.
+NBCC had also incorporated some of the suggestions made by homebuyers on the resolution plan submitted by it on April 28, 2021.
+One of them is tower wise schedule of delivery.
 They have shortened the delivery timelines and would be delivering 70 percent (around 13,000) of the units within 30 months.
-All units, including plots would be delivered within 42 months.
+All units, including plots, would be delivered within 42 months.

-NBCC has also proposed to set up a single-window redressal system to help resolve grievances of homebuyers.
+NBCC had proposed to set up a single-window redressal system to help resolve grievances of homebuyers.
 The single-window redressal system would be put in place after the transfer date.

-It has also considered homebuyers’ representative in the steering committee, sources said.
+It had also considered homebuyers’ representative in the steering committee, sources said.

 Earlier, the Interim Resolution Professional (IRP) Anuj Jain had approached the Supreme Court asking for an extension of the corporate insolvency resolution process (CIRP) by a month.

 In an application filed before the Supreme Court, the IRP has said that the completion of the resolution process within 45 days has become unfeasible due to the current surge in COVID-19 pandemic and restrictions imposed by different states, sources said.